moffzilla/abx-Powershell/README.md

 For this example I will focus on the second option for a couple of examples A vanilla one with a simple Module load but also another one that will require the explicit use of Proxy Settings as some Modules and Scripts instructions access that information differently

-*Note, ABX uses the vRA Proxy settings found at vracli proxy
+*Note, ABX uses the vRA Proxy settings found at vracli proxy however some Powershell Modules requires you to expose it at enviroment level which it is what second example shows

 # Requirements
     vRA 8.X ( tested on 8.1 ) or vRA Cloud with ABX on-prem